 NPH Honduras operates a Montessori-based preschool and elementary school, junior high school and vocational workshops.
-Each student is required to take courses in a specific trade; carpentry, electricity, shoe making, seamstress, tailoring and welding, as well as a life skills/home economics.
+Each student is required to take courses in a specific trade; carpentry, electricity, shoe making, seamstress, tailoring, hairdressing and welding, as well as a life skills/home economics.

 The farm has dairy cows and pigs.
 Cheese is made on-site along with tortillas and bread.
 Aside from the farm, NPH Honduras also boasts a model greenhouse, vegetable gardens and fruit orchards which provide the children with well-balanced, nutritional meals.

-Two other important components of the NPH Honduras family are located in the capital.
+Three other important components of the NPH Honduras family are located in the capital.
 Our home Casa de Los Ángeles provides 24-hour care for 16 children with severe disabilities.
 Pasos Pequeñitos, a children’s daycare center, helps single mothers in difficult circumstances who need extra assistance in caring for their children.
-Additional community service programs includes a children's soup kitchen in the nearby town of Talanga which provides daily food and vitamins to 30 impoverished children who would otherwise go unfed.
+Casa Esperanza, a home in Catacamas, is for children in emergency situations who are awaiting family reintegration.
+Additional community service programs include a children's soup kitchen in the nearby town of Talanga which provides daily food and vitamins to 30 impoverished children who would otherwise go unfed.